Will you be opening a salon in 2020?

 Once you figure out how much you will need to get started, you should have six months of reserve in your bank account to cover expenses.

-You have options to financing your business; let’s take a look at a few.,
+You have options for financing your business; let’s take a look at a few.,

 - Your savings – have you been planning and saved enough to start your new business?